 His career as a lay-out artist was re-routed with the call of World War II.
 Dr. Gibbs enlisted on August 23rd, 1940 with the Royal Canadian Army Medical Corps and he trained as a nursing orderly.
 Dr. Gibbs was seconded to the Royal Canadian Air Force.
 He transferred there officially on November 16th, 1940.
 He took training to be a radiographer.
 For the next 6 years he traveled to field hospitals throughout Canada and Europe.
 When he was discharged on February 16, 1946, he held the rank of Flight Sergeant.

 Sometime between 1951 and 1952, he re-enlisted in the Royal Canadian Air Force as a Pilot Officer.
-After graduating from medical school he was promoted to Flight Lieutenant and stationed at the Toronto General Hospital.
+After graduating from medical school he was promoted to Flight Lieutenant and interned at the Toronto General Hospital.
 After completing his internship he was transferred to the London Base of the R.C.A.F. for officers training.
 In July of 1954 he was appointed as the Senior Medical Officer and transferred to Claresholm, Alberta.
 On August of 1956 he was promoted to the rank of Squadron Leader and transferred to St. John’s, Quebec.
 In November of 1957, he was transferred to Goose Bay, Labrador and served as the Commanding Officer of the R.C.A.F.
 Hospital.

 Dr. Gibbs had practicing privileges at Public General Hospital, St. Joseph’s Hospital and Sydenham District Hospital in Wallaceburg.
 At one time he was Chief of Staff at Sydenham Hospital.
-He was a coroner for Lambton and Kent Counties.
+Dr. Gibbs was a coroner for Lambton and Kent Counties.
 He was an Aviation Medical Examiner.
 In 1965 he was appointed Medical Officer of Health for Dawn Township.

-Dr. Gibbs died August 23rd, 1980, at the Public General Hospital in Chatham.
+Dr. Gibbs died on the 23rd of August, 1980 at the Public General Hospital in Chatham.
 Mrs. Gibbs died the same year as her husband.
-Dr. and Mrs. Gibbs are buried at the Dresden Cemetery.
+Dr. and Mrs. Gibbs were buried at the Dresden Cemetery.